Diogo-Rossi/vscode-settings-switcher/README.md

 2. If you pass only the `"definition"` property, a first list will appear in your command palette showing the groups of settings to choose.
-Then, if you choose a group that has the passed definition in its list, the definition will be applied directly, and the the second list of the default command call will not appear.
+Then, if you choose a group that has the passed definition in its list, the definition will be applied directly.
+So, the second list of the default command call will not appear for that group.
 3. If you pass only the `"cycler"` property with Boolean `true`, the first list will appear in your command palette, showing the groups of settings to choose, but the settings will cycle through the definitions of any chosen